lingeringsocket/shlurd/docs/readme.md

 > where is the sprite

-"The sprite is in the hayloft."
+"Zzz is in the hayloft."

 > TTYL